Clarence S. Coe: Magnitude of Coe’s engineering accomplishment

 The railroad to Key West continued in operation for 23 years until on Labor Day, 1935, one of the most destructive hurricanes that ever visited the Florida Keys inflicted severe damage to a great number of miles of embankment and track—not, however, to the great steel and concrete bridge structures that formed the vital part of the project, including the Seven Mile Bridge.

-The building of Key West over land and sea under a torrid sun, across channels and surging waters, across bleak little islands, swept by fierce tropical storms, ranks as one of the greatest achievements in railway engineering.
-There were no precedents to follow in building the Key West Extension, especially the Seven Mile Bridge portion, for nothing like it had ever been attempted before—or has been since.
+The building of Key West ranks as one of the greatest achievements in railway engineering.
+There were no precedents to follow in building the Key West Extension, especially the Seven Mile Bridge portion.
 Coe developed methods of construction to meet untried conditions, and those methods proved successful.
-Indeed, most of the Key West extension still withstand the imponderable forces of nature—wind, sea and tide.
+Most of the Key West extension still withstands nature.

 In January 1912, when it was completed, the Seven Mile Bridge, linking the Florida Keys to Marathon, Monroe County, was acclaimed as the longest bridge in the world, an engineering marvel.
 It was the most costly of all Flagler's bridges in the Key West Extension.
 From 1912 until portions of the Extension were destroyed by a hurricane in 1935, the Key West Extension served as the one and only vital link between Miami and Key West.